The doctors are in: Greater Phoenix healthcare education hub

 Greater Phoenix is quickly becoming a hub of healthcare education

 by Savannah King

-The Phoenix Biomedical Campus (PBC) is a 30-acre complex in downtown Phoenix with more than 6 million sq. ft. of research, academic and clinical facilities for students earning advanced degrees in medical professions.
-It was established in 2004 in partnership with the Arizona Board of Regents, Arizona State University, Northern Arizona University, the University of Arizona and the City of Phoenix.
+The Phoenix Biomedical Campus (PBC) is a 30-acre complex in downtown Phoenix with more than 6 million square feet of research, academic and clinical facilities for students earning advanced degrees in medical professions.
+The healthcare education campus was established in 2004 in partnership with the Arizona Board of Regents, Arizona State University, Northern Arizona University, the University of Arizona and the City of Phoenix.

 In March 2019, ASU and Wexford Science + Technology broke ground on a new building, the PBC Innovation Center, at the Phoenix Biomedical Campus.
 Wexford Science + Technology is a real estate development company that works exclusively with universities, academic medical centers and research institutions to develop vibrant, mixed-use, amenity-rich knowledge communities.

 “Wexford is all in on creating this knowledge community in downtown Phoenix,” says Jim Berens, founder and CEO of Wexford Science + Technology.
 “The reason we are so confident about its success is that when we look around the country at these kinds of projects, it starts with having a world-class university — and here, we have that in spades with Arizona State University, their research enterprise and their commitment to creating jobs and building communities.”

 Creighton University broke ground on a 183,000-square-foot Phoenix campus in 2019 and is scheduled to open for classes in fall 2021.
 The Jesuit, Catholic university based in Omaha, Nebraska, is building the campus in midtown Phoenix, where it will house hundreds of health sciences students.
 The expansion will include a four-year medical school along with nursing, occupational and physical therapy, pharmacy and physician assistant programs.